Natural Gas and the Environment

-Global warming, or the ‘greenhouse effect’ is an environmental issue that deals with the potential for global climate change due to increased levels of atmospheric ‘greenhouse gases’.
+Global warming, or the ‘greenhouse effect’ is an environmental issue that deals with the potential for global climate change due to increased levels of atmospheric ‘greenhouse gases.’
 There are certain gases in our atmosphere that serve to regulate the amount of heat that is kept close to the Earth’s surface.
 Scientists theorize that an increase in these greenhouse gases will translate into increased temperatures around the globe, which would result in many disastrous environmental effects.
-In fact, the Intergovernmental Panel on Climate Change (IPCC) predicts in its ‘Third Assessment Report’ released in February 2001 that over the next 100 years, global average temperatures will rise by between 2.4 and 10.4 degrees Fahrenheit.
+In fact, the Intergovernmental Panel on Climate Change (IPCC) predicts in its ‘Third Assessment Report,’ released in February 2001, that over the next 100 years, global average temperatures will rise between 2.4 and 10.4 degrees Fahrenheit.

-The principle greenhouse gases include water vapor, carbon dioxide, methane, nitrogen oxides, and some engineered chemicals such as cholorofluorocarbons.
+The principal greenhouse gases include water vapor, carbon dioxide, methane, nitrogen oxides, and some engineered chemicals such as chlorofluorocarbons.
 While most of these gases occur in the atmosphere naturally, levels have been increasing due to the widespread burning of fossil fuels by growing human populations.
 The reduction of greenhouse gas emissions has become a primary focus of environmental programs in countries around the world.

 Acid rain is another environmental problem that affects much of the Eastern United States, damaging crops, forests, wildlife populations, and causing respiratory and other illnesses in humans.
 Acid rain is formed when sulfur dioxide and nitrogen oxides react with water vapor and other chemicals in the presence of sunlight to form various acidic compounds in the air.
-The principle source of acid rain causing pollutants, sulfur dioxide and nitrogen oxides, are coal fired power plants.
-Since natural gas emits virtually no sulfur dioxide, and up to 80 percent less nitrogen oxides than the combustion of coal, increased use of natural gas could provide for fewer acid rain causing emissions.
+The principal source of acid rain causing pollutants, sulfur dioxide, and nitrogen oxides, are coal-fired power plants.
+Since natural gas emits virtually no sulfur dioxide, and up to 80 percent fewer nitrogen oxides than the combustion of coal, increased use of natural gas could provide for fewer acid rain causing emissions.

 Industrial and Electric Generation Emissions